Miles998e/Miles998e.github.io/index.md

-# Miles Martinez's Portfolio

-I am a computer science major at CSUF and I plan on graduating in 2008.

-## Favorite CPSC 120L Labs
+# Hello World

+This is my home page!
+My name is Miles Martinez and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is computer science.

+## Computer Science Projects

+My GitHub page is http://github.com/Miles998e.

+### CPSC 120

 * Lab 4